loyjoy/academy/advanced/modules/variables.md

   <img src="operator1.png" alt="Choose the operator" title="Choose the operator" width="300"/>
 </p>

-If, for example, there were another answer option for which the jogging tips should also be played, you would choose “or”.
-Accordingly, the user only has to click on one or the other answer.
+For example, if there were another answer option where the jogging tips should also be played, you would choose "or".

 <p align="center">
   <img src="doubleCondition.png" alt="Two conditions" title="Two conditions" width="300"/>
 </p>